nWODT-Cobalt/uxa/WIP/Notes on enterprise design.md

 - At least on interaction design/visual design as understood nowadays; or for clouds/apps applications
 - Because there could be a lot of HFE work by public (powerplants in Europe) or private sector (eg Bell, CAE)
 - design org not well considered/involved
-- np "design founder" here, possibly not even at the first 1-2 execs level
+- np “design founder” here, possibly not even at the first 1-2 execs level

 **Different success metrics**

 - The business metrics are different (eg PEPM, net dollar retention, retention, churn)
 - subs,  not ads

 **Regulatory Compliance**

 <!-- Legal Frameworks -->

 Regulatory compliance is much more prominent in enterprise than in consumer design.

-Because of the demanding audience, criticity of service, engagement with government or sheer scale, regulations are either enforced or assessed as likely to be: localization in countries of operation, privacy laws such as GDPR, accessibility laws like WCAG, etc.
+Because of the demanding audience, criticality of service, engagement with government or just sheer scale, regulations are either enforced or assessed as likely to be: localization in countries of operation, privacy laws such as GDPR, accessibility laws like WCAG, etc.

-Most verticals add their own standards like ISO 9341, ISO 1347, ISO 16290, NF EN 1325, MILSTD, ICAO or IATA norms etc. Sometimes not *de jure*, but nonetheless *de facto*.
+Most verticals add their own standards like ISO 9341, ISO 1347, ISO 16290, NF EN 1325, MILSTD, ICAO or IATA norms etc.
+Sometimes not *de jure*, but nonetheless *de facto*.

 **The best branding is no branding**